naranjja/gcp-jupyter-sql/README.md

 ![img](img/tunnel.png)

 ### Exposing the Compute Engine instance's port
 Go to the [External IP Addresses list page](https://console.cloud.google.com/networking/addresses/list) and make the Compute Engine instance's IP static.
 If you used Dataproc, the instance's IP you want to make public is the master instance (`[CLUSTER_NAME]-m`).
+Take note of the Compute Engine instance's new static IP (external address).

 Run some command prompt, or the included Google Cloud SDK Shell and connect to the instance using SSH.
 If you used Dataproc, the `[INSTANCE_NAME]` will refer to the master instance (`[CLUSTER_NAME]-m`):
 ```
 gcloud compute ssh --zone [ZONE] [INSTANCE_NAME]
 ```
+> NOTE: Upon first connection, a message about the host's key might show up.
+Click on `Yes` to add the key to the local registry when prompted.

 Once authenticated, proceed to running the Jupyter Notebook Server and exposing port `8888`:
 ```
 jupyter notebook --ip=0.0.0.0 --port=8888 --no-browser